Skip to content

 Songs of Thalassa is a visionary, oceanic science fiction epic about Sage Thompson, a Hawaiian big-wave surfer and biologist, who joins an interstellar mission to Thalassa—an uncharted ocean planet in the Procyon system.
 Haunted by grief over her father’s disappearance during a prior mission to Thalassa and a career-destroying wipeout, Sage embarks on a physical and spiritual odyssey of redemption.
 The story explores the clash between Indigenous wisdom and corporate greed, the spiritual ecology of ocean worlds, and the existential search for belonging across the stars.

 The Spiritual Engineers is a sweeping science-fiction epic about the evolution of consciousness, ethics, and responsibility on a cosmic scale.
 At the heart of the novel is Rigel, a human raised on Thalassa among the Nesoi.
 Drawn into the a loose alliance of ancient, diverse intelligences known as the Engineers, whose purpose is not conquest but cultivation: guiding worlds toward coherence without violating their autonomy, Rigel undergoes a series of ordeals and learns to stand between them, integrating protection with compassion and refusing the seductive clarity of becoming a savior.
-The Spiritual Engineers is ultimately a meditation on stewardship—of worlds, of stories, and of the fragile, shared work of becoming conscious in a living universe.
+The novel is ultimately a meditation on stewardship—of worlds, of stories, and of the fragile, shared work of becoming conscious in a living universe.

 • About the Author